acemod/ACE3/docs/wiki/feature/fortify.md

 ## 1. Overview

 Enable players to place down fortifications.
-Budget enables mission makers / admin to restrict the amount of resources available.
+Budget enables mission makers / admin to restrict the amount of resources available and how long it will take to construct the fortifications.

 ## 2. Usage